|

 Technological Advancements and Product Innovation

 The increasing availability of specialized paints with unique finishes, such as metallic paints, texture coatings, and digital prints, has also led to the expansion of the market.
-Consumers are now able to create personalized and creative looks in their homes, which has increased the demand for innovative decorative paint products.
+Consumers are now able to create personalized and creative looks in their homes, which has increased the demand for these innovative decorative paint products.

 Growth of the Real Estate Sector and Home Renovation Activities